 In the case of an on-board generator, it’s easy to visualize that the “source” of AC power is at the generator itself, aboard the boat.
 Likewise, for an on-board inverter that is operating in “invert” mode, it’s also easy to visualize that the “source” of AC power is the inverter, aboard the boat.
 Isolation transformer configurations may be more difficult to visualize, since shore power cords do run from the boat to the marina-provided power pedestal.
 Isolation transformers are built so that the transformer primaries and secondaries – including the external metal encasement of the primary-side and the internal metal supports of the secondary-side – are in fact electrically isolated from each other.
 Therefore, boats that have isolation transformers are actually completely isolated electrically from the marina’s electrical infrastructure.
 The transformer aboard the boat is the point of isolation.
 For a boat fit with one or more isolation transformers, the “newly derived source” of AC power is defined to be aboard the boat.
 For the generator, the inverter device and isolation transformers, the AC “derived source” is located aboard the boat.

 The NEC and ABYC standards require that bonding be at the “source,” and only at the “source.“ The vast majority of pleasure craft are not fit with isolation transformers.
-For those that are not, when connected to a shore power pedestal, the neutral-to-ground bond must be located off the boat, in the dockside electrical system.
+For those without an isolation transformer, when connected to a shore power pedestal, the neutral-to-ground bond must be located off the boat, in the dockside electrical system.
 But, the neutral-to-ground bond must be located aboard the boat for on-board AC electric “source” devices like a generator, inverter or isolation transformer.
 Note in the figure following, the neutral-to-ground bond located at the generator.

 For the case of an inverter operating in “invert” mode (versus shore power pass-thru), again, the neutral and the safety ground must be bonded together on-board, since the inverter is now the “source” for at least some of the boat’s AC circuits.
 This connection is accomplished by a relay inside the inverter.
 The relay acts in the same logical manner as the generator transfer switch acted, above, except that it is automatic.
 The boat owner/operator doesn’t need to know it’s there.
 When incoming shore power is disconnected or lost unexpectedly, the internal inverter relay is de-energized, and “drops.”
 In the dropped state, the onboard safety ground is connected to the on-board neutral.
 In the dropped state, DC power from the boat’s battery bank powers the inverter electronics to produce 60-cycle AC.
 When shore power is restored, the relay in the inverter becomes energized again, or “picks.”
 The internal inverter relay has a break-before-make contactor design, so the incoming battery and shore power circuits are never cross-connected.